AdminTurnedDevOps/agentevals/README.md

 ## Why agentevals?

-Most evaluation tools re-run your agent for every test.
-That's slow, expensive, and flaky.

 **agentevals scores pre-recorded OpenTelemetry traces instead.** Your agent runs once, and you evaluate the traces as many times as you want — different metrics, different eval sets, custom evaluators.
 Works with any OTel-instrumented framework (LangChain, Strands, Google ADK, and others).

 - **No re-execution** — faster, cheaper, deterministic